-- place older Australians at the heart of the aged care system
+- put older Australians at the heart of the aged care system

-- outline the rights of older Australians who are seeking to access, or are accessing, funded aged care services
+- outline the rights of older Australians who are receiving funded aged care services

-- provide a single system entry point with clear eligibility requirements to simplify access to the system
+- have a single way to enter the system with clear eligibility requirements to make it easier for people to use and access the system

-- incorporate a fair, culturally safe single assessment framework
+- include a fair, culturally safe, single assessment framework

-- establish new system oversight and accountability arrangements
+- set up new system oversight and accountability arrangements

-- introduce a new risk-based regulatory model designed to increase provider accountability and encourage the delivery of high-quality and safe aged care services
+- introduce a new risk-based regulatory model that increases provider accountability and encourages them to deliver high-quality and safe aged care services

 - strengthen the enforcement powers of the Commission.